for Veterans and the Public

 - Travel to or live in areas where hepatitis A is common

-- Live with someone who has hepatitis A
+- Have been recently exposed to hepatitis A including during hepatitis A outbreaks, living with someone who has hepatitis A

 - Are men who have sex with men